 First and foremost, you and only you can ensure that your needs are being met.

-Identifying those needs, voicing them and then taking steps to ensure that they are being met is your responsibility.
-Tend to your needs in this way and not only should your own personal happiness improve by the tenfold, by your relationship happiness can sky-rocket!
+Identifying those needs, voicing them, and then taking steps to ensure that they are being met is your responsibility.
+Tend to your needs in this way and not only should your own personal happiness improve tenfold, by your relationship happiness can sky-rocket!

 By acknowledging your needs in a relationship, you are bringing your true, authentic self into the relationship.
 Encourage your other half to do the same and that’s when relationship magic should start to happen.